America No Longer A 'Nation Of Immigrants,' USCIS Says

 Ending the use of the word "customer," writes Cissna, is "a reminder that we are always working for the American people."

-Cissna did not explain his rational for dropping the words "America's promise as a nation of immigrants."
+Cissna did not explain his rationale for dropping the words "America's promise as a nation of immigrants."

-Cissna was sworn in as the agency's Director in October 2017.
-He had been the Director of Immigration Policy with the Department of Homeland Security's Office of Policy.
+Cissna was sworn in as the agency's director in October 2017.
+He had been the director of immigration policy with the Department of Homeland Security's Office of Policy.

 Opponents of the Trump administration's immigration policies criticized the change.
-In a statement, Eleanor Acer, Senior Director for Refugee Protection at the D.C.-based Human Rights First said:
+In a statement, Eleanor Acer, senior director for refugee protection at the D.C.-based Human Rights First said:

 "Our nation is one built by immigrants—removing this language does nothing to change that fact, it only reveals the insidious racism harbored by those in this administration.
 It is clear from the language and policies put forth by President Trump and his hard-line immigration extremists that they will stop at nothing to demonize and dehumanize immigrants and refugees, who have often fled violence and persecution in search for a better life for themselves and their children."